 But…Definitely No Surveillance Cameras in These Places

-Taking precautions to boost up safety of property owners and occupants can be justified in many scenarios.
+Having security cameras for rental property to boost up safety of property owners and occupants can be justified in many scenarios.

-However, placing interiors surveillance cameras or CCTV cameras or hidden cameras in areas where people are expected a higher degree of privacy, such as change room, bathroom, bedroom are clearly and absolutely out of the question and off limit because such behavior seriously violates and encroaches right to privacy.
+However, placing interior surveillance cameras or CCTV hidden cameras inside the house where people have a reasonable expectation of privacy, is clearly and absolutely out of the question and off limit.

-Many state laws in the U.S. includes Alabama, Arkansas, California, Delaware, Georgia, Hawaii, Kansas, Maine, Michigan, Minnesota, New Hampshire, South Dakota, and Utah explicitly states that
+Many state laws in the U.S. include Alabama, Arkansas, California, Delaware, Georgia, Hawaii, Kansas, Maine, Michigan, Minnesota, New Hampshire, South Dakota, and Utah explicitly states that

 "installation or use of any device for photographing, observing or overhearing events or sounds in a private place without permission of the people photographed or observed is considered a law-breaking behavior."

-In most of these states, unauthorized installation or use of hidden cameras is a felony with punishable up to a 2000.00 fine and up to 2 years in prison.
+In most of these states, unauthorized installation or use of hidden cameras is a felony with punishable up to a significant amount of fine and up to 2 years in prison.

-Once hidden cameras were discovered and found invading occupants' right to privacy, landlords will surely face numerous criminal charges and heavily penalty.
+Once hidden cameras in rental homes were discovered and found invading occupants' right to privacy, landlords will surely face numerous criminal charges and heavily penalty.

-Cases of surveillance abuse abound, for example, a multi-million Australian landlord was sentenced to 18 months after using spy cameras to spy on female tenants with the apartment hidden cameras.
+Cases of surveillance abuse abound, for example, a multi-million Australian landlord was sentenced to 18 months after he was found spying on female tenants with the apartment hidden cameras.

-One Upton landlord was charged after being found out using pinhole-style cameras recording teenager girls in his duplex.
+One Upton landlord was charged after being found out using pinhole-style cameras filming teenager girls in his duplex.

-Pervert landlord Naeem Lone was thrown into jail after being found secretly filming tenant at Medway property.
+Pervert landlord Naeem Lone was thrown into jail after being found secretly spying on a tenant in rental property.

 Even though knowing landlords have certain rights to beef up security around their rental property, but how can surveillance cameras benefit tenants?
 Or benefit both?

-Installing security cameras in apartment buildings, such as the entryways, entrances, driveway, parking areas will help keep landlords informed about who are going and coming through the rental property.
+Installing security cameras in apartment buildings, such as the entryways, entrances, driveway, parking areas will help keep landlords informed about who is going and coming through.

 The CCTV surveillance cameras in rented property would also help curb certain mischievous behaviors of tenants and reduce foot traffic around apartments and rental units.

 Incidents like plumbers, electricians, or handy men sneak into other properties and walk away with valuable collections such as electronic devices are not in short supply, which not only dents reputation but also hurts business.

-Security cameras on main entrances help track of your renters but also the helpers and maintenance peoples who drop by on a regular basis.
+Security cameras in apartment hallways or on main entrances help keep track of your renters and the maintenance people who drop by on a regular basis.

 Many lawnmowers could even access your garage where you stash lawnmowers when they come by to tender your front or back yards, and they could access your property in some cases.

-Surveillance cameras, in many cases, will keep eyes on areas of interest without dragging yourself to the rental property in person, which brings tremendous convenience to the property managers or property owners.
+Security cameras in apartment buildings, will keep eyes on areas of interest without dragging yourself to the rental property in person, which brings tremendous convenience to the property managers or property owners.

 Rental properties are constantly frequented by transient populations who seek short-term lodging, which makes apartments, vacation houses, and new lets easy targets for petty thefts or burglaries.